etianen/django-python3-ldap/README.rst

         "last_name": "sn",
         "email": "mail",
     }

+    # A list of LDAP ATTRIBUTES to limit requests to.
+See also - https://ldap3.readthedocs.io/en/latest/searches.html#attributes
+    LDAP_AUTH_ATTRIBUTES = '*'

     # A tuple of django model fields used to uniquely identify a user.
     LDAP_AUTH_USER_LOOKUP_FIELDS = ("username",)